 H-1B Cap Gap

 The journey from F-1 student status to H-1B work visa can turn complex, especially when bridging the gap between the expiry of one’s Optional Practical Training (OPT) and the commencement of H-1B status.
-This transition period, known as the “cap gap,” can often leave students uncertain regarding their status in the U.S. This guide aims to demystify the H-1B Cap-Gap Extension, providing clarity on eligibility, timing, rules, and more.
+This transition period, known as the “cap-gap,” can often leave students uncertain regarding their status in the U.S. This article explains the H-1B Cap-Gap Extension, providing clarity on eligibility, timing, rules, and more.

 Understanding the Cap-Gap Extension